martinvonz/jj/docs/config.md

 `ui.pager` > `$PAGER`

-`less` is the default pager in the absence of any other setting.
+`less -FRX` is the default pager in the absence of any other setting.

 ## Editor